decentralized-identity/keri/docs/Q-and-A.md

 `KERI` is a unordered hash-linked list of signed Key Event logs and blockchain is a timestamped ordered list of hash-linked blocks of signed transactions.
 What this means:
 1. we don't need ordering in `KERI` and that frees us from consensus protocols in blockchains
 2. Hash-linking is done on a lower level in `KERI` and preserves consistency and fuels revealance of duplicity.
-3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.
+3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.\
+_(@henkvancann)_

 # Q&A section Agencies

 ## How can KERI offer consistent services and truth?
 A. In a pair-wise setting  each party only needs to be consistent with the other party.
 Witnesses are not used.
 It doesn't matter if they lie to each other as long as they lie consistently.
-KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement.
+KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement.\
+(_SamMSmith_)

-B. If 3 parties are involved in a transaction all they need do is query each other for the copy of the `KEL` that each is using for each other to ensure that there is no duplicity.
+B. If 3 parties are involved in a transaction all they need do is query each other for the copy of the `KEL` that each is using for each other to ensure that there is no duplicity.\
+(_SamMSmith_)

 C. To **guarantee *undetectable* duplicity** requires a successful eclipse attack* on all the parties. `KERI` merely requires that there be sufficient duplicity detection in the ecosystem. \
 This would be a set of `watchers` that the validators trust that record any and all copies of key event logs (`KEL`) that they see.
 Because these `watchers` can be anyone and anywhere, any controller of a public identifier is at peril should they choose to publish inconsistent copies of their `KEL`.
 This removes the incentive to be duplicitous.\
-'* Any blockchain system is also vulnerable to such an eclipse attack.
+'* Any blockchain system is also vulnerable to such an eclipse attack.\
+(_SamMSmith_)

 # Q&A section Witness
 ## Witnesses have no skin in the game, it’s a `nothing at stake` situation, no?
 The [KERI slide deck](https://github.com/SmithSamuelM/Papers/blob/master/presentations/KERI2_Overview.web.pdf) has a section called the Duplicity Game.
 I suggest reading through that first.
-Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar that tackles this.
+Or see the [part of the SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar that tackles this.\
+(_SamMSmith_)

 {TBW}
 ## As long as witnesses keep lying together no one will ever be able to prove them wrong?
 Witnesses do not make any statement about the content of what is being proved.
-KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement. {TBW}
+KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement. {TBW} \
+(_SamMSmith_)
 # Q&A section Watchers

 ## How can we detect duplicity?
 Suppose controller has power over witnesses.
 In a Public setting `duplicity detection` protects the validator from any duplicity on the part of the controller and any resources such as witness that are controlled by the controller.

 Since a given controller in a public setting may not know who all a given validator is using for duplicity detection (watchers etc), the controller can't ensure that they will not be detected.
-And once detected any value that their public identifier had is now imperiled because *any entity with both copies can proof irrefutably to any other entity that the controller is duplicitous (i.e. not trustable)*.
+And once detected any value that their public identifier had is now imperiled because *any entity with both copies can proof irrefutably to any other entity that the controller is duplicitous (i.e. not trustable)*. \
+(_SamMSmith_)